afrin509/MEDIA-RECORDER/README.md

 3.With the help of canvas it captures the image.

-4.The application also has the feature of screen recording.

 5.All the media will be saved in the gallery with the file name provided by you.

 6.The media can be downloaded and deleted from the gallery.